 Autism Awareness 2024

 It seems I’ve been blogging only once a year now, recapping comings and goings in our area each April.
 If you read my last blog post about transitioning, you will know what my year has been like.
-I’m ready for a change of pace!
+The proverbial dumpster fire.
+I think I am starting to see light again.
+The premise of my site, in part, is that families with autism need to go out and have fun.
+Everyone needs something to look forward to.

 I don’t know about you guys, but I am so excited that Great Wolf Lodge is opening up in our area in October.
-My kids love waterslides and I do, too, provided my knees hold up to the winding staircases.
+My kids love waterslides and I do, too, provided my knees hold up to running up the concrete winding staircases.
 Also, a Margaritaville Resort is coming to Galveston.
 There is something called the FlyWay . . . it sounds exciting, like zip-lining.
-I don’t know why they call it that.
 Chicken N Pickle opened there, a venue which combines eating rotisserie chicken with pickle ball and yard games.
 Top Golf is next door.
 Is it named FlyWay because balls are flying?
 A trampoline fitness / party place called “Altitudes” is going in next to King’s Bingo and the Game Preserve.
-Also, a Sports Illustrated Resort is going in in Texas City, not exactly what I imagine as a resort destination, but I’m glad our side of town is gaining traction.
+Also, a Sports Illustrated Resort is going in in Texas City, not exactly what I imagine as a resort destination, but I’m glad our side of town is gaining traction as a destination for fun.

-Except for GWL and maybe the trampoline place, these other venues do not appeal so much to my inner child.
-I’m ready for a good concert venue on our side of town.
-After all, we are on the side of Houston (yes, Galveston is a “side of Houston”) with a beach and hotels and a boardwalk.
-Seems not right we must drive all the way to the Woodlands to see a concert.
+Except for GWL and maybe the trampoline place (it is a good work out), these other venues do not appeal so much to my inner child.
+I’m really ready for a good concert venue on our side of town.
+After all, we are on the side of Houston (yes, Galveston is a “side of Houston”) with a beach and hotels and a boardwalk and cruise ships.
+Seems not right we must drive all the way to the Woodlands or downtown to see a concert.
 Buzzfest should be here, not at the “Cynthia Woods Mitchell Pavilion.”
+Who wants to come in from out of town and stay in the Woodlands?
 Styx, Chicago and the B52s should play on our side of town, not Sugar Land.
-Demographically, it doesn’t make sense.
-I recently signed a petition for a Whole Foods (not that I would shop there necessarily, but it would make our area more appealing).
+Demographically, that doesn’t make sense.
+I recently signed a petition for a Whole Foods.
 Who do we petition about a concert venue?
 My son loves music, but all we have on our side is a historic opera house. . .
 Dickinson, this may be a perfect opportunity for you!

 Speaking of fun things, last week, my family participated in a wonderful Autism Awareness parade around Galveston’s historic Strand area, sponsored by Blue Skyes Over Autism.
 For this annual event, families come from all over the area to show strength in numbers and just get together to have a good time.
 We drove around in decorated golf carts which we rented for the day and then went to eat at a restaurant where we caught up with old friends and met some new ones.
 After that, we toured the Moody Mansion.
 Here is video of that event on April 13: